De-Feedback V1

 How do I get started?

 Read through this FAQ.
-Consider purchasing one of our recommended hardware options (the two computer/Focusrite combos come with the non-activated Windows plugin and VST Host DAW pre-installed) because most other computers won't handle the extremely high CPU load.
-You can directly download the non-activated plugin for either Windows or Mac by clicking the "DOWNLOAD PLUGIN" buttons on this website.
-If you do buy our Option 1 or Option 2 combo, at least read through "How do I activate..." and "When the hardware arrives..." in this FAQ.
+Consider purchasing a verified hardware platform or one of our dedicated hardware combos (the two computer/Focusrite combos come with the non-activated Windows plugin and VST Host DAW pre-installed) because most other computers won't handle the extremely high CPU load.
+You can directly download the non-activated plugin for either Windows or Mac by clicking the "Download for..." buttons on this website.
+If you do buy our Option 1 or Option 2 PRO combo, at least read through "How do I activate..." and "When the dedicated hardware arrives..." in this FAQ.
 The non-activated plugin runs in trial mode, which simply means there are periodic audio drop-outs.
 No plugin calibration or live operation required.
 Tips/tricks and troubleshooting are at the bottom of this FAQ.
 Click on the social media icons on the main page to see it in action and watch tutorial videos, especially the YouTube playlist.
 License sales are final, so try it before buying it!
 Hardware sales adhere to the terms and conditions of each supplier.
 Cannot ship Option 1 or Option 2 computers to Russia or Ukraine, and cannot ship the Option 1 computer to India.
 Anybody anywhere can buy a license, and the computers ship globally within a few weeks if there are no supply chain issues at the moment.

 What is the latest version of this plugin?

-Version 1.1.2 for Windows, and 1.1.3 for Mac, which you can verify in the plugin UI window › Show Menu › About.
+Version 1.1.4, which you can verify in the plugin UI window › Options › About.
 In VST Host specifically, click the "plugin edit" dial icon next to the blue info icon inside of the plugin instance box to open the UI window.
 Version history notes are at the bottom of this FAQ.

 Will the license work with both Mac and Windows?